About the Poor People’s Campaign: A National Call for Moral Revival

 - We rise to challenge the lie of scarcity in the midst of abundance.

-- We rise to lift the voices and faces of poor and low-wealth Americans and their moral allies with a new vision of love, justice, and truth for America that says poverty can be abolished and change can come.
+- We rise to lift the voices and faces of poor and low-income Americans and their moral allies with a new vision of love, justice, and truth for America that says poverty can be abolished and change can come.

 If you believe it’s time to rise, join us!